Countly/countly-sdk-documentation/nodejs/next.md

     ...
   }
  });</code></pre>
-<h2 id="h_01HABTSEDGZJXM38TNGRZDK69F">Modifying Custom Data</h2>
+<h2 id="h_01HABTSEDGZJXM38TNGRZDK69F">Modifying Data</h2>
 <p>
-  Additionally you can do different manipulations on custom data values, like increment current value on server or store array of values under same property.
+  Additionally, you can manipulate custom data values in different ways, like incrementing the current value on the server or storing an array of values under the same property.
 </p>
 <p>Below is the list of available methods:</p>
 <pre><code class="javascript">Countly.userData.set(key, value) //set custom property